YuriyIvon/DatabaseBenchmark/README.md

 Here file [SalesSqlServerDataSource.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesSqlServerDataSource.json) defines where and how to get source data.
 With relational databases, a raw query stored in a file referenced by `QueryFilePath` parameter must return all columns declared in the target table definition.
 Extra columns are ignored.
 For those databases where the container name doesn't appear in a query, there is an optional data source parameter `TableName`.

-CSV data source has an optional parameter `DataSource.Csv.Delimiter`, which allows you to override the default column delimiter, and `DataSource.Csv.Culture` to override the default system culture used for parsing the input CSV file.
+More information on all data source types and their parameters can be found in the [corresponding section](#data_sources).

-If column names in the data source don't match table columns (for example, when CSV headers contain space characters), a mapping can be applied by specifying `MappingFilePath` parameter pointing to a JSON file with column mappings.
+If column names in the data source don't match table columns (like in the example above, where CSV headers contain space characters), a mapping can be applied by specifying `MappingFilePath` parameter pointing to a JSON file with column mappings.
 An object in this file must have `Columns` array where each item consists of two fields - `SourceColumnName` and `TableColumnName`.

 This command also has a database-specific parameter:
 * `MongoDb.CollectCosmosDbRequestUnits` - allows collecting request charge metric in case of Azure Cosmos DB API for MongoDB (may affect query timing).